logan-mo/ALL_Deep_Classifier/README.txt

 ==> Dataset
 Dataset filder contains our Dataset.
 There are three folders to begin with.
-	i)   orignalTrain      : We will be using this dataset to train our model ii)  orignalValidation : we will be using this dataset for validating our model iii) orignalTest       : we will be using this dataset to test how our model preforms when deployed using the Web App
+	i)   orignalTrain*      : We will be using this dataset to train our model ii)  orignalValidation* : we will be using this dataset for validating our model iii) orignalTest       : we will be using this dataset to test how our model preforms when deployed using the Web App

+*Not included on the GitHub Repository

 ==> Info About all the files in Project